sslivecode/sslivecode/README.md

 - 📫 **How to reach me**: You can reach me through [email](mailto:sslivecode@gmail.com) or connect with me on [website](https://rsrjteam.com).

-- 😄 **Pronouns**: He/Him / They/Them (feel free to use whichever is most comfortable for you!)
+- 😄 **Pronouns**: She/Her

-- ⚡ **Fun fact**: I once built a robot that can brew coffee and play music at the same time! ☕🎶
+- ⚡ **Fun fact**: Coders often struggle with writing good commit messages.
+A common joke is finding a message like git commit -m "fixed stuff"